mims-harvard/SubGNN/prepare_dataset/README.md

 4. Run `python precompute_graph_metrics.py`

 ### Output
-- `DATASET_DIR` is the directory for output files (Ex: `example/`).
+- `DATASET_DIR` is the directory for output files (Ex: `density`).
 We recommend naming the output directory as the name of your dataset.

 ### Flags
 - `GENERATE_SYNTHETIC_G` enables generating a synthetic base graph